eanene/dibango-repo/terraform-aws-readonly-iam-user/README.md

 # Terraform AWS Readonly IAM User Module

-This module creates read-only IAM users in AWS and assigns them to a group, along with the necessary policies attached to the users to provide them with read-only access.
+This module creates read-only IAM users in AWS Cloud and assigns them to a group, along with the necessary policies attached to the users to provide them with read-only access.

 ## Usage